Faveeeeee/Loan-Default-Prediction/README.md

 # Loan Default Prediction

-This project uses real-world lending data from LendingClub (2007–2010) to predict whether a borrower will fully repay a loan.
+This project uses real-world LendingClub data (2007–2010) to predict whether a borrower will fully repay a loan.
+The core business objective is to minimize false negatives — avoiding situations where a risky borrower is mistakenly approved.
-The key business goal is to help lenders reduce false positives — i.e., avoid approving loans to borrowers likely to default.

-## Problem Statement
+Because this is the most costly type of error, the project prioritizes Recall as the main evaluation metric.

+**Problem Statement**

-Lending institutions lose heavily when loans are issued to borrowers who don’t repay.
-Our challenge: predict default risk and build a model that prioritizes precision, ensuring fewer risky borrowers are mistakenly approved.
+Lending institutions incur significant losses when borrowers fail to repay their loans.
+Our task is to predict default risk and build a model that can identify as many true defaulters as possible, preventing risky approvals.

-## Approach
+##Approach

-## Exploratory Data Analysis (EDA):
+**Exploratory Data Analysis (EDA):**

-Found that low FICO scores (<700), high interest rates, and small business loans are the strongest risk indicators.

-Outliers in revolving balance showed 2x higher default rates, highlighting financial strain signals.

-## Preprocessing:
+Revealed that low FICO scores, high interest rates, recent credit inquiries, and small-business loan purposes were strong indicators of default.
+Revolving utilization and installment size also showed meaningful patterns.

+**Preprocessing:**

-One-hot encoding for categorical features (purpose), scaling for numerical features.
+One-hot encoding for loan purpose

+Scaling for numeric features

-Outlier treatment (log transform on skewed features).
+Outlier treatment (log transform for skewed variables)

-## Class Imbalance Handling:
+**Class Imbalance Handling:**

-Compared class weights vs. SMOTE oversampling.
+Compared SMOTE oversampling vs. class weights.

-## Final choice:
-class weights for Logistic/SVM, SMOTE for tree-based models.

-## Models Compared:
+Class weights performed best for linear models such as Logistic Regression.

+**Models Compared:**

+Logistic Regression

-Logistic Regression, Support Vector Machine, Random Forest, XGBoost.
+Support Vector Machine

-## Focus metric: Precision (to minimize false positives).

-## Results

-XGBoost (tuned) gave the best balance with ~0.55 precision, outperforming Logistic Regression (~0.40) and Random Forest (~0.33).
+Random Forest

+XGBoost

+**Focus Metric:**
+Recall — to minimize false negatives (approving borrowers who later default).

+**Results**

+Logistic Regression outperformed all other models on Recall, achieving ~0.57.
+This made it the best option for the business goal of capturing as many defaulters as possible.

-## Key insights for lenders:
+## Key Insights

-Borrowers with FICO < 700 or small business loans had 2–3x higher chance of default.
+Borrowers with FICO < 700 or small business loan purposes had 2–3× higher default risk.

-High interest rates and multiple credit inquiries further increased risk.
+High interest rates and multiple recent inquiries were strong risk indicators.

+Income, installment size, and revolving utilization added additional predictive power.

+Loan purpose plays a major role — especially small business loans.

-# Tech Stack
+## Tech Stack

 Python (pandas, NumPy, matplotlib, seaborn)

-Scikit-learn (Logistic Regression, SVM, Random Forest, pipelines, preprocessing)
+scikit-learn (Logistic Regression, SVM, Random Forest, pipelines, preprocessing)

+imbalanced-learn (class weights, SMOTE)

-XGBoost
+XGBoost (model comparison)

-imblearn (SMOTE)

 ## Future Work

-Ensemble methods (stacking/blending) to push precision higher.

-More advanced feature engineering (interaction terms, time-based features).
+Improve Recall further through advanced feature engineering

+Try ensemble methods (stacking, blending)

+Conduct threshold tuning for better risk segmentation

-Evaluation on more recent datasets for generalization.
+Test on more recent datasets for generalization